 - Bootstrapping does not work with multiply imputed datasets.
-If there is an Imputation_variable in the dataset, the Bootstrap dialog is disabled. - Bootstrapping uses listwise deletion to determine the case basis; that is, cases with missing values on any of the analysis variables are deleted from the analysis, so when bootstrapping is in effect, listwise deletion is in effect even if the analysis procedure specifies another form of missing value handling.
+If there is an Imputation_variable in the dataset, the Bootstrap dialog is disabled. - Bootstrapping does not work if there are non-integer weight values. - Bootstrapping uses listwise deletion to determine the case basis; that is, cases with missing values on any of the analysis variables are deleted from the analysis, so when bootstrapping is in effect, listwise deletion is in effect even if the analysis procedure specifies another form of missing value handling.